BinhPhamTieSinger/Automatically-Executing-Environmental-Model/README.md

 # Automatically-Executing-Environmental-Model
-These modules will help you to create results after running WRF / MCIP / CMAQ or downloading EMISSION's datas from eccad
+These modules will help you to create results after running WRF / MCIP / CMAQ or downloading EMISSION's datas from https://eccad.sedoo.fr/

 There are five modules in this repository:
 - Generating TXT files from EMISSION's datas (CAMS_GLOB_AIR, CAMS_GLOB_ANT, CAMS_GLOB_BIO) for running CMAQ